-Whether you’re an early career researcher, or at a more advanced stage in your career trajectory, chances are that you are under increased pressure to increase the impact of your research.
-Impact itself is a somewhat nebulous term, but my understanding is that it encompasses things like citations (academic impact) and real-world applications of your research (external impact)
+Whether you’re an early career researcher, or at a more advanced stage in your career trajectory, chances are that you are under pressure not only to publish more but also to increase the impact of your research.
+Impact itself is a somewhat nebulous term, but my understanding is that it encompasses things like citations (academic impact) and real-world applications of your research (external impact).

-What is perhaps less clear is exactly how to achieve this goal.
+But what can one do to maximise research impact?
+While there is much advice (including on this blog) on other aspects of publishing, achieving research impact is perhaps less well covered.
 To help with this, the LSE Impact of Social Sciences group have produced a helpful handbook entitled Maximising the Impacts of Your Research: A Handbook for Social Scientists, where you can find advice on understanding and maximising impact.

 What makes this handbook useful?